 2.3.4 Chrome Azurol S (CAS) Assay Solution

 CAS assay solution was made as described by Schwyn and Neilands (1986).
-In summary, a 6 ml volume of 10 mM Hexadecyltrimethylammonium bromide (HDTMA, Sigma) solution was placed in a 100 ml volumetric flask and diluted with 50 ml H2O.
-To this, A mixture of 1.5 ml iron(III) solution (1 mM FeCl.6H2O (AnalaR, 10 mM HCl) and 7.5 ml of a 2 mM aqueous Chrome azurol S solution (Sigma, 2 mM) was slowly added under stirring (solution A).
+In summary, a 6 ml volume of 10 mM hexadecyltrimethylammonium bromide (HDTMA, Sigma) solution was placed in a 100 ml volumetric flask and diluted with 50 ml H2O.
+To this, A mixture of 1.5 ml iron(III) solution (1 mM FeCl.6H2O (AnalaR, 10 mM HCl) and 7.5 ml of a 2 mM aqueous Chrome Azurol S solution (Sigma, 2 mM) was slowly added under stirring (solution A).
 A 4.30 g quantity of anhydrous piperazine (Sigma) was dissolved in 20 ml milliQ water and 6.25 ml of 12 M hydrochloric acid (Fischer Scientific) was carefully added (Solution B).
 This buffer solution (pH = 5.6) was rinsed into the volumetric flask, which was then adjusted with milliQ water to 100 ml of CAS assay solution.
 All glassware used had been soaked in 6 M HCl and then washed extensively in milliQ water to remove metal ions.

 2.3.5 HEPES Stock Solution